benwiley4000/react-responsive-audio-player/packages/components/README.md

 ```

 #### Components included:

-* `MaybeMarquee` - used to make content scroll in marquee fashion, only when the container area is too small for all the content to be displayed at once
+- `MaybeMarquee` - used to make content scroll in marquee fashion, only when the container area is too small for all the content to be displayed at once
-* `ProgressBar` - a vertical or horizontal progress bar element which can be manipulated by mouse or touch
+- `ProgressBar` - a vertical or horizontal progress bar element which can be manipulated by mouse or touch
-* `ProgressBarDisplay` - a non-interactive version of `ProgressBar`
+- `ProgressBarDisplay` - a non-interactive version of `ProgressBar`
+- `MediaProgressBar` - a `ProgressBar` connected to the media playback of the surrounding `playerContext`
+- `MediaProgressBarDisplay` - a non-interactive version of `MediaProgressBar`
-* `VideoDisplay` - a display canvas for the video content from the surrounding `playerContext`
+- `VideoDisplay` - a display canvas for the video content from the surrounding `playerContext`

 ### Find full documentation [here](https://benwiley4000.github.io/cassette/styleguide/#cassettecomponents)!